antoniocosentino/flippingCards/README.md

 # flipCards
-Flashcards App for learning new words
+iOS & Android app for learning new words